 Beyond the cast, Spielberg’s brilliant choreography and understanding of the material shine brightly.
-Tony Kushner’s evocative script blends the past and the present together seamlessly, referencing both Italian neo-realism and present-day troubles effectively in dazzling set pieces.
-Between a world of failed capitalism and violent tribalism, love can only exist for a heartbeat, and Spielberg captures that vibrant second in a vivid and resplendent moment of movie magic.
+Tony Kushner’s evocative script seamlessly blends the past and present, referencing both Italian neo-realism and present-day troubles between dazzling set pieces.
+Fenced in by two worlds; one of failed capitalism, the other of violent tribalism, love can only exist for a heartbeat, and Spielberg captures that vibrant second in vivid Technicolor that coats the tragedy in sweetness and melancholy.

 The Green Knight

 A hypnotic re-telling of ancient legend, reborn in a visual medium like a new age oral tradition.
 The episodic structure will drive away some, but the intense beauty and poetic fable-like structure prove immensely rewarding on subsequent viewings.
 Dev Patel continues his winning streak as one of the most interesting actors around as Gawain, a knight destined to fuck around and find out as he takes up a boast he can’t possibly complete.

 Directed by David Lowery, a lyrical and smart filmmaker who broke my heart with the intensely beautiful Ghost Story a few years back.
 Here, his impeccable sense of timing and visuals lend to a wholly believable world that is both fantasy and historical.
 Everyone feels like they’ve been here forever, stuck in a fable of their own, and where the cycle begins again each time it is completed.